Scottish Futsal League: SFL History

 Futsal in Scotland has been played in Perth since 1997.
 Formed by Mark Potter, the SFL was the first officially recognised Futsal League in Scotland (based in Perth) – by the Scottish Amateur FA, in 2001 with Chair Mark Potter.

 Now the game is set to develop in Scotland and the SFA was the first of the four British associations to give official recognition to this five-a-side version of football.
 Futsal is an internationally recognised sport, governed by FIFA and UEFA.

 Perth is now the oldest continuously running Futsal League in the United Kingdom which was created by Mark Potter and Stephen Chatila.

-In 2005, the Scottish Futsal League joined up with the Futsal Premier League to help promote Futsalacross the UK.
+In 2005, the Scottish Futsal League joined up with the Futsal Premier League to help promote Futsal across the UK.

 The Futsal Premier League (FPL) initiated a regional league in Edinburgh in November 2005.
 The Scottish National Futsal League, FPL Scotland, followed in 2006.
 FPL Scotland is sponsored by Tennent's, who have given away over 50,000 futsal balls and now also sponsor the National Football Team.
 Additional support came from the Scottish Football Association and kit manufacturer Joma.
 The FPL Scotland is divided into three Series, A, B and C, as opposed to two in England.
 Winners of the FPL Scotland Serie A progress to the UEFA Futsal Cup.

 In 2006, eight teams played in the first FPL Scotland Series A: Aberdeen Cosmos, Dundee Dynamos, Edinburgh United, Fair City Santos (Perth), Glasgow City, Glasgow Maccabi, Inverness Wanderers, and Perth North Muirton.

 Fair City Santos, Scotland's first UEFA Futsal Entrants played in the first preliminary round of the UEFA Futsal Cup, against Adana from Armenia, Futsal Mad Max from Finland, and Roubaix from France, although they failed to progress to the next stage.

 Since 2006, the League Champions side has played in UEFA Futsal Cup.

 In 2008, the Scottish Futsal League parted ways with the Futsal Premier League.

 A new structure created in partnership with the SFA and SAFA in 2014 with new regional leagues formed (Aberdeen, Dundee, Edinburgh, Glasgow and Stirling in addition to the long running Perth league).

 In 2014–15, there was the first finals weekend where each regional winner competed over three days in a mini league to declare the Scottish champions - Fair City Santos.

 In 2015–16, the second finals weekend had a new champion for the first time outside of Perth - Wattcell of SFL Edinburgh.

 2016 saw the Launch of a new national Scottish Cup won by Fair City Santos.

 The 2016–17 launch of the first ever national league held over 12 weeks in one venue.

 In 2017–18, the SFL 'Super League' launched as a standalone league comprising 10 clubs.